thna2020/Quant_Value_Screener/README.md

 Each mmultiple has its pros and cons.
 A way to minimize the impact of the cons of any specific multiple is by using a **composite**.
 For the investing strategy of my project, I will use a composite of five (5) distinct value investing metrics.

+**Please refer to csv file for project result based on data as of Feb 19, 2022.**

 ## References
 Investopedia